There is nothing worse than working with a broken sewing machine. This article helps you if you’re facing sewing machine stitch problems.

 The low-grade thread may cause uneven stitching hence always make use of branded thread.
 Some of us at the beginning of our stitching make a common mistake of pulling the stitching-instead permit the fabric to be taken up by the sewing machine.

-If the bobbin is not properly threaded into the case it also causes the uneven and loopy stitch.
+If the bobbin is not properly threaded into the case it also causes an uneven and loopy stitch.

 4. Strange Noises Of The Machine